wipu/sidex-vcv/README.md

 ## What

 SidEx is a simple CV to MIDI converter module that lets you drive your Commodore 64 SID chip (or an emulation of one) with control voltages from VCV Rack.
-And, if you use something like Expert Sleepers ES-8, the control voltages can even originate from a real Eurorack synthesizer, _making your Commodore 64 essentially an Eurorack module!_
+And, if you use something like Expert Sleepers ES-8, the control voltages can even originate from a real Eurorack synthesizer, _making your Commodore 64 essentially a Eurorack module!_

 ## How